bolanosv/AutomatedRadioEvaluationSuite/README.md

 The **Automated Radio Evaluation Suite** enables automated RF measurements for power amplifiers and antennas.
 Unlike commercial software, this app is open-source, customizable, and free.
 Please note that the app is still in development, and some features may not be available in this release.

+All the documentation is hosted on [Read the Docs](https://aresio.readthedocs.io/).

 ## Table of Contents

 - [Table of Contents](#table-of-contents)